UMiamiLibraries/RAMP/utils/README.md

 ## 1 Requirements

-  * XSLT 2.0 processor like Saxon-HE 9+ or desktop XML editor like oXygen
+  * XSLT 2.0 processor like Saxon-HE 9+ or a desktop XML editor like oXygen
   * Bash shell

 ## 2 File merging